 There are a ton of services you should never cut corners on.
-For example, when it comes to security essentials like VPNs and cameras, you get what you pay for.
+For example, you get what you pay for when it comes to security essentials like VPNs and cameras.

 Then again, a dollar sign doesn’t ensure a good product.
-In fact, a ton of great tools are free, like video editing software or even streaming platforms.
+A ton of great tools are free, like video editing software or even streaming platforms.
 If you want language lessons, smoke detectors or even a deep climb into your family tree, you can do it all without cracking open your wallet.

 1. Read free eBooks

 Reading is one of the best ways to kick back and relax.
 But if you head to Barnes & Noble or even Amazon, you know how expensive books can be.
 Luckily, you can read free eBooks through this helpful website.

 OpenLibrary.org lets you browse thousands of books to find your next favorite.
 Just sign up, verify your email and you’re good to go.
 You can start browsing in just five minutes.

 2. Take college-level classes

 A year at Harvard University could burn a $70,000 hole in your pocket.
 Instead of heading to an expensive college, you could check out edX, an enormous collection of online classes.
 It offers high-level lessons designed by America’s top university professors.

 Best of all, you don’t have to apply to join these classes — anyone can learn.
 Tap or click here to sign up for free edX classes today.

 Data breaches can annihilate your credit score.
 When someone is running wild with your bank account, you might panic and Google the best ways to defend yourself.
 In that situation, you might stumble upon an expensive solution.